-- Completion of 100% of the approved audit plan, allowing for appropriate project substitutions and amendments (Output). - Percentage of prior audit recommendations that are in the process of being implemented or have been implemented.
-Combined performance target is 89% (Outcome).
+- Completion of 100% of the approved audit plan, allowing for appropriate project substitutions and amendments. - Percentage of prior audit recommendations that are in the process of being implemented or have been implemented.
+Combined performance target is 89%. - For each project: Establishing and meeting realistic deadlines and budgeted hours to achieve audit objectives.